 - Get your whole team involved.
 Potential customers and employees may search for your company on LinkedIn, so it’s important for every profile associated with your business to make a great first impression.
 Professional headshots and polished, updated profiles can help you and your colleagues stand out.
 Make sure everyone at your company has an individual LinkedIn page and encourage your team members to follow your company, engage in conversations, and share information out to their network.
 This will help build credibility and brand awareness for your business.

 - Post without a strategy.
 If you’re posting just to post, you’re not making the most of your LinkedIn page.
 Plus, sharing irrelevant content might come off as unprofessional.
 The type of content you publish and the approach you use to distribute it on LinkedIn should be determined by your objectives.
 Generally, you want the content on your profile to accomplish three things:

 - Communicate your company’s story and value.

 - Use keywords to show up in search results.

 - Provide value for people who find it.

 - Put all your focus on generating leads.
 Being too sales-focused in your LinkedIn posts can be off-putting to readers.
 Plus, if you’re just getting started on LinkedIn, it won’t be easy to jump right into lead generation.
-It takes time to build brand awareness and an engaged audience, which is what social media is really all about.
+It takes time to build brand awareness and an engaged audience, which is what Social Media Marketing is really all about.

 - Yes, LinkedIn can help generate leads, but if that’s your main focus, you aren’t recognizing everything else the platform has to offer.